rohanza/django-serializers/README.md

         'Last name': 'doe'
     }

-Add new fields to be serialized:
+Or we can add new fields to be serialized:

     >>> class PersonSerializer(Serializer):
     >>>    proper_name = FieldSerializer(serialize=lambda obj: 'Mr' + obj.proper())